SunneyF/Lagrangian-Decomposition-for-Battery-Charging/README.md

 ## Additional Information
 For further details on the methodology, simulation results, and theoretical background, please refer to the full text of the manuscript.
 This README provides only a brief overview of the data structure and its usage within the broader context of the research project.

-## Required Files

-To ensure that the scripts in this repository function correctly, please make sure that the following Python files are present in your working directory:

-- `helper_function.py`: Contains utility functions used across multiple scripts.
-Import this file using `import helper_function as hf`.
-- `Solve_YS_New_test.py`: Contains the `solve_ys` function which is crucial for solving part of the model.
-- `Solve_YS_Original.py`: Includes the `solveYS_original` function, a variant of the model solving function.
-- `Full_Model_fix_y.py`: This file contains several important models and functions:
-  - `Full_Model_x_y`
-  - `Full_Model_BinP`
-  - `model_Px`
-  - `MinCostFlowNetwork_ORTools_News`
-  - `create_reference_matrix_and_count_switches`

-Make sure all the above files are downloaded and present in the directory from which you run the scripts.
-This ensures that all imports and module functions work seamlessly.

-### Main Script

 The main script that orchestrates the model's execution is `Final_ergodic.py`.
 To run this script, ensure that you have all the necessary files mentioned above in your working directory.
 You can execute the script from your command line using the following command: